ardanlabs/python-go/pyext/README-B.md

 In Listing 5 we use the `ls` command to show the content of the `dist` directory.

 The wheel binary package (with `.whl` extension) has the platform information in its name: `cp38` means CPython version 3.8, `linux_x86_64` is the operation system and the architecture - same as Go's `GOOS` and `GOARCH`.
+Since the wheel file name changes depending on the architecture it’s built on, we had to write some logic in Listing 1 lines 08-10.

 Now you can use Python's package manager, [pip](https://packaging.python.org/tutorials/installing-packages/) to install these packages.
-If you want to publish your package externally, you can upload these packages to the Python Package Index [PyPI](https://pypi.org/) using tools such as [twine](https://github.com/pypa/twine).
+If you want to publish your package, you can upload it to the Python Package Index [PyPI](https://pypi.org/) using tools such as [twine](https://github.com/pypa/twine).

 ### Conclusion

-With little effort, you hide the fact that you're using Go to extend Python and expose a Python module that has a Pythonic API.
+With little effort, you can hide the fact you're using Go to extend Python and expose a Python module that has a Pythonic API.
 Packaging is what makes your code deployable and valuable, don't skip this step.

 If you'd like to return Python types from Go (say a `list` or a `dict`), you can use Python's [extensive C API](https://docs.python.org/3/extending/index.html) using cgo.
 You can have a look at the [go-python](https://github.com/sbinet/go-python) that can ease a lot of the pain of writing Python extensions in Go.